reitermarkus/unsigned-xcode-development/README.md

 Navigate to the directory:
-"Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS6.1.sdk/".
+__"Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS6.1.sdk/"__.
-Copy "SDKSettings.plist" to the desktop and open it with Xcode.
+Copy __"SDKSettings.plist"__ to the desktop and open it with Xcode.
 Expand the section "DefaultProperties".
 Change the property value of __"CODE_SIGNING_REQUIRED"__ from __"YES"__ to __"NO"__.